amr-git-dot/Corners/README.md

 ## Overview

-Corners is a powershell script that relaies on Many techniques from `MITRE ATT&CK` to Collect Persistet executables in the windows machine.
+Corners is a PowerShell script that relies on Many techniques from `MITRE ATT&CK` to Collect persistent executables in the Windows machine.

-`Also` the baseline tool included can compare two shoots from the tool to get you just the change in the state from persistence prespective(behavioral analysis).
+`Also` the baseline tool included can compare two shoots from the tool to get you just the change in the state from a persistence perspective (behavioral analysis).